stormchaserroleplaying/stormchaserRPG/Talents/Bard/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 15 Character Points<br>**Prerequisite:** Bardic Performance and 4 Other Bard Talents
-You can make a [Performance](https://stormchaserroleplaying.com/stormchaserRPG/Skills/Performance/) check vs the target's Wisdom defense to make a suggestion (as per the spell) to a creature that you have already fascinated (see above).
+You can make a [Performance](https://stormchaserroleplaying.com/stormchaserRPG/Skills/Performance/) check vs the target's Wisdom defense to make a [Suggestion]() (as per the spell) to a creature that you have already fascinated (see above).

 Using this ability does not disrupt the fascinate effect.
 However, it does require an action to activate (in addition to the action to continue the fascinate effect).
 A bard can use this ability more than once against an individual creature during an individual performance.
 This ability affects only a single creature (but see mass suggestion, below).
 Suggestion is a mind-affecting, language-dependent charm ability and relies on audible components.